Implications of Non Payment

 If you wish to renew your loan, you should contact your lender in advance.

 Please note: You must always consider if a loan is correct for your circumstances.
-If you are feeling that your financial commitments are mounting up and that you are struggling to keep up with repayments each month, the following organisations could be of help: The Money Advice Service or Step Change
+If you are feeling that your financial commitments are mounting up and that you are struggling to keep up with repayments each month, the following organisations could be of help: Money Helper or Step Change